jsilvela/doc/programming-wisdom.md

 # 5.- Separate interface from implementation
 ## Example 4/5
 Let's do it another way.
-The animation loop requires only that enemies be able to compute their next state, and that they be able to draw themselves on a canvas.
+The animation loop requires only that enemies be able to compute their next state after some time has elapsed, and that they be able to draw themselves on a canvas.

 Giulio's new code:

-	func NextState(t time.Time) {...}
+	func NextState(dt time.Interval) {...}
 	func DrawOn(canvas Canvas) {...}
 	-- Hidden ---
 	func GravityAt(...) {...}